 If you’re looking for Guanajuato restaurants that bring you the best that Mexico cuisine has to offer, you are going to love eating at Mexico Lindo y Sabroso.
 Their menu is filled with over forty authentic Mexican dishes all made from scratch.
 They are open from 9 am till 10 pm, so stop in any time for breakfast, lunch, or dinner.

 No new creations, gastronomy, or experimental dishes here.
 All recipes used are traditional and authentic, so every guest can have a chance to “go back in time” and enjoy dishes that have lasted for generations in Guanajuato, Mexico.

 Sostenes Rocha 21, Centro Histórico // +52 473 732 9418

 This falafel restaurant was actually very nice, even if it is just a little “hole in the wall” type of restaurant.
-The Lebanese and Middle eastern cuisines found here was delicious, the atmosphere was very cozy, and the serving staff was delightful.
+The Lebanese and Middle Eastern cuisines found here were delicious, the atmosphere was very cozy, and the serving staff was delightful.
 The portions they serve are really big for the price, so you might want to plan on taking some of your food home with you.

 You can get your falafels wrapped in a tortilla, or a big leaf of lettuce, whichever you prefer.
-And to drink you can get either your choice of Italian soda, or some homemade lemonade made right in the store.
+And to drink you can get either your choice of Italian soda or some homemade lemonade made right in the store.
 One of the best veggie-friendly places in the city.

 If you’re looking for a restaurant with various vegetarian and vegan options to choose from, or just need a break from all the tacos, we recommend stopping into Habibti Falafel at least once.
-It’ll be a nice break from the super heavy and spicy foods that is typical of Mexican cuisine.
+It’ll be a nice break from the super heavy and spicy foods that are typical of Mexican cuisine.

 Positos 38, Zona Centro // +52 473 732 0632